gmu-swe/phosphor/README.md

 ## Interacting with Phosphor

-Phosphor exposes a simple API to allow to marking data with tags, and to retrieve those tags.
+Phosphor exposes a simple API to allow data to be labeled with tags, and to retrieve those tags.
 Key functionality is implemented in ``edu.columbia.cs.psl.phosphor.runtime.MultiTainter``.
-To get or set the taint tag of a primitive type, developers call the taintedX or getTaint(X) method (replacing X with each of the primitive types, e.g. taintedByte, etc.).
+To get or set the taint tag of a primitive type, developers call the taintedX or getTaint(X) method (replacing X with each of the primitive types, e.g., taintedByte, etc.).
 Ignore the methods ending with the suffix $$PHOSPHOR, they are used internally.
 To get or set the taint tag of an object, first cast that object to the interface TaintedWithObjTag (Phosphor changes